tsxoxo/portfolio-website/src/content/blog/implementing-utopia-design-system.md

 **`type scale`**\
 The ratio used to create a [modular type scale](https://utopia.fyi/blog/css-modular-scales), with `font size` being the base step.
 This can sound exotic, but it's really just a way to let math help You come up with a palette of font sizes.
 (So You don't have to ask yourself: _"should my h1 be 48px or 49px?"_)

-## WTF

-### My confusion

-/alt titles
-onboarding rant

-It took me a while to wrap my head around Utopia.
-Meaning that I sat confused in front of their UI for a while, then read like 6 of their blog articles, then watched their intro video.
-Then I did my civic duty and complained in their youtube comments that their system could be more accessible to newcomers.

-I don't necessarily find the concept super hard (especially once I got it, hehe), but it was a mystery for me how to actually use this system -- where do I start?
-What's `font size` stand for in the Utopia UI?
-Ok, it spit out some CSS, but can I design with this in Figma (without it being super cumbersome)?

-In the end I found a way (I think, fingers crossed 🤞🏼).
-But it was by grasping on to straws -- part of [a workflow laid in a blog post](https://utopia.fyi/blog/designing-a-utopian-layout-grid/), a plugin found on Figma, another blog showing how to implement it with Tailwind(xxx).
-I would have loved a little something a little more comprehensive, more hands-on, bringing it all together.
-That's my story.

-But who knows -- maybe You wouldn't be reading this guide if this author hadn't gone through an initial period of confusion and frustration.
-I bet that's the driving force behind at least half of the tutorial industry.
-I'm gonna show them how to be welcoming to beginners.
-Gonna show them all.

-### My story

-NOTE
-A section to frame and waffle

-Some if not all of the steps are just me following this [kind-of-guide from the Utopia blog](https://utopia.fyi/blog/designing-a-utopian-layout-grid/).
-It was an especially exciting read for me because it acknowledges that designing is a messy process.
-Second guessing your desicions is part of it, even for experienced designers.
-I love it when I hear competent people, in whatever field, talk from that place where it becomes clear that competency is a fragile concept.
-We're all winging it, making mistakes and then trying to do better mistakes.

-### Who is writing this?

-I build websites and write tutorials.
-[Hire me!](xxx)

-I've used Utopia to redesign this website and ran into enough roadblocks to make me want to save other people the same frustrations.

-While working on this very site I ran down the rabbit hole of how to make text responsive.
-I found utopia, I think through [Kevin Powell], and it looked fun enough to try.
-And by fun I mean it scratched that consistency itch that makes me want to look at my CSS and see only 8 values in total.

 ## Guide

 ### Prerequisites

--   For developing the project: Basic knowledge of the command line and a code editor.
-You can find [a beginner-friendly guide](https://www.tatianamac.com/posts/beginner-eleventy-tutorial-partii) on Tatiana Mac's blog.
+-   For the developing part You should know how to use a code editor and possibly the command line to manage your project.
+Possible starting point: [Beginner's Guide to Eleventy \[Part II\]](https://www.tatianamac.com/posts/beginner-eleventy-tutorial-partii) on Tatiana Mac's blog.

--   A basic knowledge of Figma and a free account.
-They have a pretty great [get started area](https://help.figma.com/hc/en-us/categories/360002051613-Get-started).
+-   For the designing part You should know the basics of Figma, especially auto-layout.
+Possible starting point: [Figma's get started area](https://help.figma.com/hc/en-us/categories/360002051613-Get-started).

--   A basic knowledge of Utopia.
-To get started, take a peek at the resources i list in this [intro section](xxx what is utopia).
+-   You should know how Utopia works.
+Possible starting point: one of the resources I list in the [intro to Utopia section](xxx what is utopia).

--   A project with Tailwind CSS set up.
-Can be a fresh, can be an existing one you want to give the old redesign.
+-   You should have a project with Tailwind CSS set up.
+Can be a fresh one, can be an existing one you want to give the old redesign.

 -   ❤️‍🔥❤️‍🔥❤️‍🔥